All Faculty

 Swabha Swayamdipta

-Gabilan Assistant Professor and Assistant Professor of Computer Science
+Gabilan Assistant Professor of Computer Science

 Bistra Dilkina